J. Cleaveland Cady: Churches

-Cady with credited with designing 25 church buildings using a variety of styles.
-A Presbyterian, Cady avoided the traditional Anglican and Catholic cruciform plan but instead used the English “dissenting chapel” arrangement.
+Cady is credited with designing 25 church buildings using a variety of styles.
+A Presbyterian, Cady avoided the traditional Anglican and Catholic cruciform plan but instead used the English "dissenting chapel" arrangement.
+Schuyler was complimentary of "the dignity and churchliness" of Cady's churches.

 He designed two churches in Norwood, New Jersey in the Gothic revival style: the Alpine Community Church (1867) and the Church of the Holy Communion (1886-88).
-He used Stick style or Carpenter Gothic style for the Church in the Adirondacks in Racquette Lake, New York; the First Presbyterian Church of Oyster Bay (1873) in Oyster Bay, New York; and the Plantsville Congregational Church (1866) in Southington, Connecticut.
+He used Stick style or Carpenter Gothic style for the First Presbyterian Church of Oyster Bay (1873) in Oyster Bay, New York and the Plantsville Congregational Church (1866) in Southington, Connecticut.
 St. William's Catholic Church (1890) in Long Lake, New York was designed by Cady in the shingle style.
-This one-story building has a two-story round tower with a cone-shaped roof.
-On the interior, the entire ceiling is hand-stenciled.